 Ancient verse about Plumbago zeylanica

 Chitrak, analnama, pathi, vyaal and ushan are Sanskrit names of plumbago.
 It is pungent in taste after digestion, stimulant, digestive, rough and has hot potency.
-It is used in mal absorption syndrome, leprosy, inflammation, piles, and worms and to cure cough.
+This herb is used in mal absorption syndrome, leprosy, inflammation, piles, and worms and to cure cough.
 It is absorbent and it helps to pacify all three body doshas.

-Practical uses from Plumbago Zeylanica
+Practical uses from Plumbago zeylanica